Keyboard shortcuts

 • Scan transparently walks region boundaries.

-• End-to-end coverage lives in raftstore/server/server_test.go, which launches real servers, uses the client to write and delete keys, and verifies the results.
+• End-to-end coverage lives in raftstore/server/node_test.go, which launches real nodes, uses the client to write and delete keys, and verifies the results.

 8. Control Plane & Region Operations